 (d) Pleading to be Concise and Direct; Alternative Statements; Inconsistency.

 (1) In General.
 Each allegation must be simple, concise, and direct.
 No technical form is required.

 (2) Alternative Statements of a Claim or Defense.
-A party may set out two or more statements of a claim or defense alternatively or hypethetically.

-or more statements of a claim or defense alternatively or hypothetically, either in a single count or defense or in separate ones.
+A party may set out two or more statements of a claim or defense alternatively or hypothetically, either in a single count or defense or in separate ones.
 If a party makes alternative statements, the pleading is sufficient if any one of them is sufficient.